John Kennedy Toole: Final years

 Toole took the rejection of the book in his intended form as a tremendous personal blow.
-He eventually ceased work on Dunces and for a time left it atop an armoire in his bedroom.
+He eventually ceased work on A Confederacy of Dunces and for a time left it atop an armoire in his bedroom.
 He continued to teach at Dominican where he remained a favorite among the student body with his classes regularly filling up well before official registration.
-His comedic performances during lectures remained especially popular among students.
+His comedic performances during lectures remained especially popular.
 He attempted to work on another novel which he titled The Conqueror Worm, a reference to death as portrayed in Edgar Allan Poe's poem of the same name, but he found little peace at home.
-Toole's mother persuaded him to take Dunces to Hodding Carter Jr., who was well known as a reporter and publisher for the Delta Democrat Times in Greenville, Mississippi, and was spending a semester teaching at Tulane.
-Carter showed little interest in the book, but complimented him on it.
-The face-to-face rejection Carter dealt Toole drove him further into despair and he became angry with his mother for causing him further embarrassment.
+Toole's mother persuaded him to take A Confederacy of Dunces to Hodding Carter Jr., who was well known as a reporter and publisher for the Delta Democrat Times in Greenville, Mississippi, and was spending a semester teaching at Tulane.
+Carter showed little interest in the book but complimented him on it.
+This face-to-face rejection drove Toole further into despair, and he became angry with his mother for causing him further embarrassment.

-Except for a few trips by car to Madison, Wisconsin to see army pal David Kubach, Toole spent most of the last three years of his life at home only leaving to go to Dominican.
+Except for a few trips by car to Madison, Wisconsin to see army pal David Kubach, Toole spent most of the last three years of his life at home or at Dominican.
 In the winter of 1967, Kubach, who had come down to visit Toole, noticed an increased sense of paranoia on Toole's part; once when driving around New Orleans, Toole became convinced they were being followed and attempted to lose the car.
 The family moved to a larger rental house on Hampson Street, and Toole continued teaching, with his students noticing that his wit had become more acerbic.
-He continued to drink heavily, and gained a great deal of weight, causing him to have to purchase an entire new wardrobe.
-Toole began having frequent and intense headaches, and as aspirin was no help, he saw a doctor.
-The doctor's treatment was also ineffective, and he suggested Toole see a neurologist, an idea which Toole rejected.
+He continued to drink heavily and gained a great deal of weight, causing him to have to purchase an entire new wardrobe.
+Toole began having frequent and intense headaches; because aspirin was no help, he saw a doctor.
+The doctor's treatment was ineffective, and he suggested that Toole see a neurologist, an idea Toole rejected.